PPF Calculator

 Can I withdraw money from PPF before 15 years?

-Partial withdrawal up to 50% of balance is allowed after 7 years for specific purposes like education, medical treatment, or home purchase.
+Partial withdrawal up to 50% of balance is allowed after 7 years for specific purposes in many jurisdictions.
+Check your provider's rules.

 What happens if I don't invest the minimum amount?